-If this project is not halted now, it jeopardizes the treaty rights of the Anishinaabe people to hunt, fish, harvest wild rice, and gather medicines on their native lands.
-The construction of the pipeline interferes directly with their ability to access these rights, which the U.S. government swore to uphold, and the impact of a potential oil spill would be even more catastrophic.
+If oil flow through the pipeline is not halted now, it jeopardizes the treaty rights of the Anishinaabe people to hunt, fish, harvest wild rice, and gather medicines on their native lands.
+The Line 3 project interferes directly with their ability to access these rights, which the U.S. government swore to uphold, and the impact of a potential oil spill would be even more catastrophic.

 UUSC’s work to address climate-forced displacement calls us to be in solidarity with Indigenous people facing threats to their self-determination and collective existence from extractive industries.
 The Line 3 project is a triple dose of climate injustice: violating Native rights, threatening the Earth’s climate, and disproportionately impacting communities whose lives and wellbeing depend on the 227 waterways it traverses.